Adamawa Region: Drainage

 The Adamawa is sometimes dubbed the "water tower" of Cameroon, since a large number of the country's rivers rise in the area.
-All of these fall into a tropical regime, with a period of high water from May to September during the rainy season, and a period of low water – or even complete dryness – from October to April.
+All of these fall into a tropical climate, with a period of high water from May to September during the rainy season, and a period of low water – or even complete dryness – from October to April.
 Some of these are subject to seasonal flooding as well, such as the Djérem in the area of the Mbakaou Reservoir.
 The province's rivers fall into three different basins: those that ultimately flow into the Niger River, to Lake Chad, and to the Atlantic Ocean.

 The Mayo Deo River rises in the Gotel Mountains and then flows into the North Province.
 The Faro River begins a short distance east of the Mayo Deo but follows a wide, arcing course east and north between the Vina division and the Faro and Deo division before entering the North Province (the two rivers eventually join).

-Two major rivers lie in the Chad basin.
+Two major rivers lie in the Chad Basin.
 The Mbéré rises north of the town of Meiganga and then flows northeast toward the border with the North Province and the Central Africa Republic.
 The headwaters of the Vina River flow just north of Ngaoundéré before the river enters the North Province.
 These two rivers eventually merge to form the Logone River.

 The Mbam, Kim, and Djérem are the major rivers of the Atlantic basin.
 The Mbam and Kim both rise in the southwest before flowing into the Centre Province.
 The Djérem forms in eastern and western branches, which converge at the Mbakaou Reservoir.
 The river then flows south into the East Province.
 Due to the reservoir (which holds two million cubic metres of water), the Djérem forms an important source of hydroelectric power for Cameroon.
 Finally, the Lom rises about 60 km east of Meiganga before flowing south into the East Province.
 The Djérem eventually becomes the Sanaga River, and these other rivers ultimately empty into it.

 A long history of volcanism has also created a number of crater lakes in the province, the results of collapsed volcanoes filling with water.
 Among the most well known are Lakes Tison (Tyson, Tisson) and Mbalang near Ngaoundéré.